Sri Guru Tegh Bahadur Khalsa College

 Sri Guru Tegh Bahadur Khalsa College (shortened SGTB Khalsa College) is a constituent college of the University of Delhi.
 Established in 1951, it offers courses in science, commerce and humanities.
 With a campus spanning 14.9 acres, it is one of the largest colleges of the university, and ranks among the prestigious colleges in India.
 The institution has produced notable alumni in field of politics, law, sports and business.
+The department of Botany has recently establish a Hydroponic to provide hands on experiment based learning in plant science.

 History

 Sri Guru Tegh Bahadur Khalsa College was established in 1951 and has since been maintained by the Delhi Sikh Gurudwara Management Committee (DSGMC), a statutory body established under the Delhi Sikh Gurdwaras Act 1971, passed by the Parliament of India.
 The focus of the college at the time of inception was to ensure a comprehensive social transformation through access to quality education, in particular to young Punjabi refugees of the Partition of India in 1947, and to conserve and promote Punjabi language, culture, and heritage.
 The college is named after the Ninth Guru of Sikhism, 'Sri Guru Tegh Bahadur Sahib', who sacrificed his life to uphold secular values and is an institution with a cosmopolitan environment and a progressive outlook.
 The college had its beginning in four rooms of a school in Dev Nagar, with 49 students and a faculty of 6, and moved to its present location that is University of Delhi's North Campus in 1973.